micheleangioni/sls-node-ts/readme.md

 > Serverless Node TypeScript is a starter kit to write serverless applications
 > by using the Serverless Framework in Node.js and TypeScript.
-> It comes with several configurations such as MongoDB and a GraphQL API out of the box.
+> It comes with several configurations such as MongoDB and a GraphQL API set up out of the box.

 ## Requirements